abdfaizaan/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_M365_Tenant.md

 ## Task 0- Pre-requisite

+1. When you open your lab hosting provider's Virtual Machine environment, you need to begin with the Client 1 VM (LON-CL1).
+If your VM environment opens with one of the other machines (such as LON-DC1), then switch to LON-CL1 now.

+1. Log into LON-CL1 as the **Administrator** account that was created by your lab hosting provider with the password **Pa55w.rd**.

+1. On the taskbar at the bottom of your screen, select the **Microsoft Edge** icon.
+If necessary, maximize your browser window when it opens.

 1. Open **Microsoft Edge**, in the search bar use this URL to open [Azure Portal](https://portal.azure.com/#home).
 On the Sign in page, enter the following credentials:-

    - Username:- <inject key="AzureAdUserEmail"></inject>